comexpertise/PuPHPet-config-lamp-webdev/README.md

   - packages:
     - rsync

-## Used configuration
+## Default configuration

 ### Mysql:

-You can put your dump at "./_sql/dbname.sql" it will be automatically imported into "dbname" database.
+You can put your (MySql) dump at "./_sql/dbname.sql" it will be automatically imported into "dbname" database.

-root password: rootpassword
+- root password:  rootpassword

 - name:       dbname
 - host:       localhost
 - user:       dbuser
 - password:   dbpassword

 Note: Connect using SSH tunnel (example: MySQL Workbench (Cross Platform)), username vagrant and SSH key generated at puphpet/files/dot/ssh/id_rsa.
 This key is generated after your initial "$ vagrant up"!